Darijo Srna: Euro 2008

 In September 2006, Srna was temporarily dropped from the Croatian squad for a Euro 2008 qualifying match with Russia because of a late night partying spree in a local disco, along with teammates Boško Balaban and Ivica Olić.

-Srna was considered the hero of the match, when he came on as a substitute against Macedonia in a Euro 2008 qualifying match and scored shortly after from a free-kick, which was shot into the right corner of the goal.
+Srna was considered the hero of the match when he came on as a substitute against Macedonia in a Euro 2008 qualifying match and scored shortly after from a free-kick, which was shot into the right corner of the goal.
 In the 88th minute, he provided a cross which found teammate Eduardo, and allowed him to score and snatch a late win for Croatia.
-He also scored Croatia's equaliser in their hard-fought away victory against Israel, which eventually ended 4–3 in Croatia's favour.
-Srna went on to miss a penalty against Estonia, however his overall contribution to teamwork attack compensated for this mistake, which Croatia quickly capitalised on to win 2–0.
+He also scored Croatia's equalizer in their hard-fought away victory against Israel, which eventually ended 4–3 in Croatia's favour.
+Srna went on to miss a penalty against Estonia; however, his overall contribution to the team's attack compensated for the mistake, and Croatia quickly capitalized on it to win 2–0.

 Since helping his country qualify for Euro 2008 with a strong qualifying campaign, Srna was unsurprisingly named in their 23-man squad for the current tournament.
 On 12 June, Srna scored the opening goal in the 24th minute of Croatia's 2–1 victory over Germany in their second game of Group B. He was the only player to score for Croatia in their unsuccessful penalty shootout in the quarter-finals against Turkey.
-At the conclusion of the match, Srna was seen struggling to hold back an emotional breakdown because of Croatia's strong efforts but eventual defeat.
+At the conclusion of the match, Srna was seen struggling to hold back tears after Croatia's strong efforts but eventual defeat.

 Euro 2012

 After Euro 2008, Srna succeeded Niko Kovač as national team captain.

-Srna started in all three games of the 2012 tournament as the captain, where Croatia finished third behind Spain and Italy, failing to qualify to the next stage.
-Italy and Spain went on to become the finalists of the tournament.
+Srna started all three games in the 2012 tournament as captain, as Croatia finished third behind Spain and Italy and failed to qualify for the next stage.
+Italy and Spain went on to become the tournament's finalists.